b-widg/project-one-dinosaurs/README.md

 Starter code and full instructions for the project are located at https://github.com/udacity/Javascript.

-Build an infographic based on data that is provided in provided json file and data submitted with a user form.
+Build an infographic based on data in provided json file and data submitted with a user form.
 Generate a 3x3 grid of tiles with the human in the center tile.
 Each title will contain the species, an image, and a fact.
 For the human tile, display the name of the human rather than species.
-The human does not desplay a fact by default.
-When the user clicks to generate the infographic from the form, remoove the form and show the grid.
-The facts displayed should be random per dinosaur with an opportunity of displaying at least 6 different types of facts -- 3 should be from the methods you create comparing the user provided info to the dinosaurs.
+The human tile does not desplay a fact by default.
+When the user clicks to generate the infographic from the form, remove the form and show the grid.
+The facts displayed should be random per dinosaur with the ability to display at least 6 different types of facts -- 3 should be from the methods created comparing the user provided info to the dinosaurs.
 One of the titles should be for a pigeon in which the tile should always display, “All birds are dinosaurs.”

 ### Project Requirements